setlog/tus-example/README.md

 - _stability_ even if the internet connection is unstable
 - _freedom_ to deploy the same service on my own virtual machine or on Google Cloud or AWS
 - _responsiveness_ while uploading the files
-- _security_ is admittedly not out of the box but it is possible to inject it where necessary
+- _security_ is admittedly not out of the box, but it is possible to inject it where necessary
 - _documentation_ and _examples_ in different programming languages

 ## Scope of this article